strawberry-py/strawberry-userdocs/en/module-installation.md

 ﻿# Module installation

 Module installation is realized by `repository` commands.
-You can manage all kinds of modules hosted on GitHub, GitLab or other git source.
+You can install extra modules that are hosted on GitHub, GitLab or other git source.

 All commands described on this page are provided by the `base.admin` module.

 ## tl;dr

-To install new repository into your bot instance, run
+To add new repository into your bot instance, run

 ```
 !repository install <git url>